 Now, just in case you’re thinking, “I’ll just run down to my local cheese shop and grab a hunk of DOP Serra da Estrela” you might think twice.
 Much of it comes over on boat, then gets cut and wrapped by the stores that ruin cheeses that need to be stored in their natural form.
 You must go to the source to get this cheese to taste what it’s really about.

 But—how much of a sacrifice is vacationing here?
-Well, over to the left is a picture of the Serra de Estrela and the town of Manteigas from Penhas Douradas.
-You can click it to see it larger.
+Above is a picture of the Serra de Estrela and the town of Manteigas taken from Penhas Douradas.
 Wouldn’t you enjoy a week on this plateau—strolling, kayaking, skiing and eating well?

 The fact is you can stay near where I stood to take this picture and eat as much Queijo do Serra as you want for breakfast.
 You’ll stay at a recently remodeled mountain paradise with lots of facilities for your kids and for your well-being.
 If you’re into locally produced artisan objects, there’s plenty around, including the rugs on the floors.
 The furniture is home made.
 Expertly.
 And along with the Queijo you can have some Juniper jelly.
 It’s quite good.

 So, if the kind of place where you can swim in pool or kayak or hike the trails around this mountain hideout, you might want to check into Casa das Penhas Douradas

 And if you go, you can ski near the Casa, too.